Siberian Cossacks: Distinctions

 In 1802 the Siberian Host were authorized to wear uniforms, replacing their traditional dress.
 Initially these were based on the uniforms of the Don Cossacks, although after 1812 a more conventional lancer style dress was adopted.
 In practice the Siberian cossacks continued to provide their own clothing and equipment, meaning both were variegated.

 By the 1880s, the distinguishing colour of the three regiments of the Siberian Cossack Host was red; worn on the cap bands, epaulettes and wide trouser stripes of a green uniform of the loose-fitting cut common to the Steppe Cossacks.
 High fleece hats were worn on occasion with red cloth tops.
 Modifications for officers in the early 1900s included black collars and pointed cuffs, edged with red piping.
 Epaulettes and shoulder strap braiding were silver.
 In 1909 khaki government-issue tunics and caps were provided for other ranks but the red facings and green breeches were retained.

+The harshness of the northern climate influenced the appearance of the Siberian Cossack Host.
+The green tunics and khaki/grey overcoats were heavier than those of the southern hosts, while the sheep's-wool fleece headdress was taller and wider - producing a matted and tangled effect.

 In recognition of their service during the French Invasion of Russia in 1812, the regiments of the Siberian Host were given the privilege of attaching colored pennants to the lances which remained their primary weapon until World War I.